sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 ```

 After receiving the acknowledgement for RebootRequest RPC from the DPU, the NPU starts polling with RebootStatusRequest.
 If the DPU has effectively terminated
-the services, it responds with STATUS_SUCCESS set in the RebootStatusResponse.
-Otherise, it will send the response with STATUS_RETRIABLE_FAILURE status.
+the services, it responds with STATUS_SUCCESS  and 'active' will be set to false in the RebootStatusResponse.
+Until the services are terminated gracefully,
+'active' will be '1' in the RebootStatusResponse.

 ```
 rpc RebootStatus(RebootStatusRequest) returns (RebootStatusResponse) {}